You have a favorite brand, right? Everybody has one!

-Apple fans stick to Apple products because of its design aesthetics and proprietary software + hardware combination that delivers great user experience.
+It is because of its design aesthetics and proprietary software + hardware combination that delivers a great user experience.

-Customer effort score is a metric that measures the ability of a product/service to do that.
+Customer Effort Score is a metric that measures the ability of a product/service to do that.

 How much effort should customers put in to get things done?

 This is the underlying question that CES aspires to answer.

-What is a Customer Effort Score?
+So, what is a Customer Effort Score?

-The objective of this exercise is to determine whether the customers are able to do what they want to do easily, with moderate difficulty or with extreme difficulty.
+The objective of this exercise is to determine whether the customers are able to do what they want to do easily, with moderate difficulty, or with extreme difficulty.

-Based on the feedback received, further improvements can be made to the product to make it more customer-friendly.
+This simple yet efficient question gives you the reason behind the customer’s feedback.
+And based on the feedback received, further improvements can be made to the product to make it more customer-friendly.